Student Spotlight: Robert Lezcano

 “When I came to campus, I loved it, especially the facilities and the Culinary & Hospitality Center, where the Inn at Water’s Edge is located,” he said.
 “The hands-on learning there was phenomenal.
 Once I was in the program, I was required to work in housekeeping and at the front desk.
 What I gained were tactile tools that help shape the big picture of hospitality.”

-While attending COD, Lezcano also had had a job at the front desk at a Hampton Inn, which allowed him to apply what he learned to his work and bring work examples to the classroom.
-He is now the assistant general manager and excited about the new responsibilities.
+While attending COD, Lezcano also had a job at the front desk at an area Hampton Inn, which allowed him to apply what he learned to his work and bring work examples to the classroom.
+He then became the assistant general manager before moving to Embassy Suites in Lombard, where he now works.

 “I am amazed at how well-prepared I am to fulfill my duties as a result of the education I received at COD,” he said.
 “The industry lingo, the concepts and strategies are all exactly what I was prepared to encounter.
 The supervision course I took at COD was a real-life exploration of what really happens behind the scenes, thanks to Professor Jim Mulyk.
 As I look over the housekeeping department and find ways to improve morale and efficiency, I remember the countless examples I learned from Justin Syputa in the Facilities Management course.
 He is the executive housekeeper at Virgin Hotels in downtown Chicago.
 The methodical approach to cleaning and maintenance of the facility are straightforward and easy to remember.